 \( \mathbb{Z}_{p}^{*} = \{ g^{1} \: mod \: p, g^{2} \: mod \: p, g^{3} \: mod \: p, \dots, g^{p-1} \: mod \: p \} \)

 Let \( g \) be a generator of the group \( G \).
-Given the values \( g \) and \( H \), the discrete logarithm (DL) problem is about computing the exponent \( a \) in the following equation, which is a hard problem:
+Given the values \( g \) and \( H \), the discrete logarithm (DL) problem is to compute the exponent \( a \) in the following equation, which is considered a hard problem:

 \( g^{a} = H \)